Young Black woman with braids smiling in grad gown in wheelchair pushed by mom

 Upward Bound

-Upward Bound serves high school students from low-income families as well as first-generation college students with the primary goal to provide students the resources they need to enroll in and graduate from post-secondary education.
+Upward Bound serves high school students from low-income families as well as first-generation college students with the primary goal of providing students the resources they need to enroll in and graduate from post-secondary education.
 Many Upward Bound programs are based at local colleges and universities.
 For instance, California State University, Fresno has an Upward Bound program that provides workshops on career development and job-seeking skills, tutoring, and a six-week residential program in which high school students can take college classes and live on campus.

 Upward Bound Math and Science